-Many people assume that the police must have direct evidence of alcohol consumption, such as a blood or breath test, in order to file an Underage Drinking citation.
-While direct evidence of guilt is preferred by the police, a judge can find a person guilty of an offense based solely upon circumstantial evidence.
-The vast majority of Centre County Underage Drinking cases are based upon circumstantial evidence of intoxication, such as the odor of alcohol on a person’s breath or body, bloodshot or glassy eyes, slurred speech, difficulty standing, swaying, and torn clothing.
+Many people assume that the police must have forensic evidence of alcohol consumption, such as a blood or breath test, in order to file an Underage Drinking citation.
+Forensic evidence makes for an extremely strong case, such evidence is not required in an Underage Drinking case.
+A judge can find a person guilty of an offense based solely upon circumstantial evidence of impairment or intoxication, such as the odor of alcohol on a person’s breath or body, bloodshot or glassy eyes, slurred speech, difficulty standing, swaying, vomit on clothing or face, and torn clothing.
 The basic premise is that if the person acts and smells like they are intoxicated or drunk, then that is sufficient evidence to prove that the person has consumed alcohol.
 Therefore, an officer does not need to administer a breath or blood test in order to support a charge of Underage Drinking.

 Breath Tests Not Admissible in Underage Drinking Cases

 Not only are breath tests not needed in order for police to obtain a conviction for Underage Drinking, the Pennsylvania Superior Court has stated that breath test results are not admissible in non-traffic summary cases such as Underage Drinking and Public Drunkenness.
 The fact that evidence is not admissible does NOT mean that a judge automatically rejects such evidence from being presented by an officer or other witnesses at trial.
 Instead, in order to for such evidence to excluded or not considered by the judge, a timely objection must be raised.
 Therefore, an officer can testify about breath test or PBT results in a summary trial unless an objection is made.